Skip to main content

 So, until a DIY detergent recipe emerges that’s backed up by results, it might be safer to pick an eco detergent brand.

-Most of the brands in this guide either marketed themselves or were certified as vegan.
+Brands in this guide that either marketed themselves or were certified as vegan, or confirmed they didn't use any animal derivatives in their products, included:

 Cruelty free dishwasher detergent